Shell Integration

 Context Menu

-Right-click any file or folder in Windows Explorer to access up to 15 Brutal Copy operations (configurable in Settings > Shell):
+Right-click files or folders in Windows Explorer to access Brutal Copy operations (each entry is configurable in Settings > Shell Integration):

 • Delete with Brutal Copy